alexandros611/New-programmer-journey-fr/README.md

 # New-programmer-journey-fr

-Hi this is alex, im the best programmer real 😊
+Hi this is alex, im the best java programmer real 😊

 i will upload all the programs i make here as like a journal or something